-- The number and bounds of any wind sectors - The bounds of the wind speed categories, if the WSPEED BGFLAG is used - The units of the background concentration - An hourly file name containing background concentration values, and/or... - A non-hourly file containing a string of background concentration values to be used by a non-HOURLY BGFLAG.
+- The number and bounds of any wind sectors; - The bounds of the wind speed categories, if the WSPEED BGFLAG is used; - The units of the background concentration; - An hourly file name containing background concentration values; and/or - A non-hourly file containing a string of background concentration values to be used by a non-HOURLY BGFLAG.

 AEDT relies on the user to determine background concentration values and organize them into either an hourly input file or a non-hourly file with a string of values.
 AEDT parses this file and determines the BGFLAG itself based on the number of values given.
+Please refer to "Background Concentrations in AEDT" on the AEDT Support website for additional information.